dotnet/docs-aspire/docs/azureai/azureai-openai-component.md

 builder.AddAzureAIOpenAI("openAiConnectionName");
 ```

-And then the connection string will be retrieved from the `ConnectionStrings` configuration section:
+The connection string is retrieved from the `ConnectionStrings` configuration section, and there are two supported formats, either the account endpoint used in conjunction with the default Azure credential or a connection string with the account key.

 #### Account endpoint